magnet-cl/django-project-template/README.md

 ## Quickstart
 If you are using Ubuntu 16.04 or OS X, the script quickstart.sh installs all dependencies of the project.
-It assumes you have yarn installed.
+It assumes you have npm installed.

 * `./quickstart.sh`